 About a mile beyond the parking lot, watch for the signed turnoff to Larch Mountain on the right.
 The winding two-lane road climbs up into the Cascades, entering Mount Hood National Forest after 10 miles.
 At the 14-mile point the road ends at a parking lot near the summit.
 Several hiking trails begin at the lot, but take the quarter-mile trail that leads to Sherrard Point, 4,056 feet above sea level.
 This rocky perch, enclosed by a chain-link fence, looks out over a stunning 360-degree view—an unbroken green carpet of forest and five mountain peaks (St. Helens, Rainier, Adams, Jefferson and Hood) standing on the horizon.

 Backtrack to the Historic Columbia River Highway and continue east a few miles farther to the exit for Crown Point State Park.
-Dedicated in 1918, the Vista House at Crown Point State Scenic Viewpoint is an octagonal stone structure that stands 733 feet above the river.
+Dedicated in 1918, the Crown Point-Vista House State Scenic Corridor is an octagonal stone structure that stands 733 feet above the river.
 It offers another stunning panorama: To the east the Cascades look down on the river; back toward the west, cliffs retreat and wooded islands dot the Columbia's broad reaches.
 In addition to the glorious view, the Vista House makes a good rest stop, and you can pick up coffee or a cold beverage at the Espresso Bar.

 Day 3: AfternoonAAA/Frank Swanson